California Republican Party: Statewide offices

-California has not had a statewide Republican officer since January 2011.
-Republicans were last elected to a statewide office in 2006, when Arnold Schwarzenegger was re-elected as governor and Steve Poizner was elected insurance commissioner.
-In 2010, term limits prevented Schwarzenegger from seeking a third term while Poizner chose not to seek re-election as insurance commissioner, instead making an unsuccessful bid for the Republican nomination for governor.
+California has not had a Republican in a state-wide elected office since January 2011.
+Republicans were last elected to a statewide office in 2006, when Arnold Schwarzenegger was re-elected as governor and Steve Poizner was elected as insurance commissioner.
+In 2010, term limits prevented Schwarzenegger from seeking a third term while Poizner chose not to seek re-election as California's Insurance Commissioner, instead making an unsuccessful bid for the Republican nomination for governor.
 In 2018, Poizner attempted to run again for his old seat of insurance commissioner, but did so without the affiliation to the Republican Party.

-The last Republican to serve as lieutenant governor was Abel Maldonado, who was appointed in 2010 by Schwarzenegger to fill the vacancy when John Garamendi resigned to take a seat in Congress.
-Maldonado lost his election in 2010 for a full term, and left office in January 2011.
-The last Republican elected to the position was Mike Curb, who was elected in 1978 and served until January 1983.
+The last Republican to serve as lieutenant governor is Abel Maldonado, who was appointed in 2010 by Schwarzenegger to fill the vacancy when John Garamendi resigned to take a seat in Congress.
+Maldonado lost the election in 2010 for a full term, and left office in January 2011.
+The last Republican elected to the position is Mike Curb, who was elected in 1978 and served until January 1983.

-The last Republican to serve as Attorney general was Dan Lungren who was elected in 1990, reelected in 1994, and served until January 1999.
+The last Republican to serve as Attorney general is Dan Lungren who was elected in 1990, reelected in 1994, and served until January 1999.

-The last Republican to serve as Secretary of State was Bruce McPherson who was appointed to the position in 2005 when the previous Secretary of State, Kevin Shelley, resigned.
-McPherson lost the election for a full term in 2006 and left office in January 2017.
-The last Republican elected to the position was Bill Jones who was elected in 1994 and reelected in 1998.
+The last Republican to serve as Secretary of State is Bruce McPherson, who was appointed to the position in 2005 when the previous Secretary of State, Kevin Shelley, resigned.
+McPherson lost the election for a full term in 2006 and left office in January 2007.
+The last Republican elected to the position is Bill Jones who was elected in 1994, reelected in 1998 and served until January 2003.

-The last Republican to serve as State treasurer was Matt Fong who was elected in 1994 and served until January 1999.
+The last Republican to serve as State treasurer is Matt Fong, who was elected in 1994 and served until January 1999.
+Fong chose not to run for re-election to a second term in office in 1998, choosing instead to run unsuccessfully for the US Senate seat.

-The last Republican to serve as State controller was Houston I. Flournoy who was elected in 1966, reelected in 1970, and served until January 1975.
+The last Republican to serve as State controller is Houston I. Flournoy, who was elected in 1966, reelected in 1970, and served until January 1975.

 The last Republican to serve as the Superintendent of Public Instruction (which is officially a non-partisan position) is Max Rafferty, who was elected in 1962, reelected in 1966, and served until January 1971.